The customer service agent’s job is getting more difficult.

 This is especially true now, when agents are more isolated from each other, limiting the problem-solving ideas exchanged in informal settings like breakroom chats or over lunch.
 This situation has an especially severe impact on agent performance for new hires.

-While there isn’t an out-of-the-box solution that suits every agent, insight panels are a great starting place for sharing tribal knowledge.
+While there isn’t an out-of-the-box solution that suits every agent, insight panels are a great starting place for sharing institutional knowledge.
 They offer information that agents’ need to understand a customer’s problem, what solutions have been attempted, and reveal other avenues to reaching a resolution.

 Machine Learning: The X-Factor for Insight Panel Relevance